testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB Real Time Advanced Analytics.md

 4. Need to be able to store data from streaming sources into long-term storage, without interfering with jobs reading the data set.

 5. We would like to use a standard platform that supports our near-term data pipeline needs while providing a long-term standard for data science, data engineering, and development.

-6. Need to be able to have a top-level view of fraud trends across the globe.

 ### Customer objections